 Since most cats won’t stop eating until they are full, some can’t control it and therefore overeat.
 Just like humans, huh?
 Overeating may lead to obesity, which is a common problem in pets today, and overweight cats have many added health problems: joint pain, diabetes, liver problems, stresses, and more.

-Yes, fat cats look adorable, but don’t allow overeating if you care about your feline’s health and well-being.
+Yes, fat cats look adorable.
+But don’t allow overeating if you care about your feline’s health and well-being — pick the best food for weight loss instead.

 And please don’t hesitate to ask in the comments if you have some questions about your cat always hungry but you can’t find a solution to this problem.